oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 An attacker attempts to use an access token that has already been used with that resource server in the past.

-#### Intermediaries

-Since  HTTP infrastructures rely significantly on intermediaries (Section 3.7 of {{SEMANTICS}}), caches and TLS terminators (e.g. load balancers, API gateways) those actors have visibility of access tokens and could modify the tokens or requests.

-These risks are mitigated by content encryption.

-See Section 17.2 of {{SEMANTICS=I-D.ietf-httpbis-semantics}} for
-further informations.

 ### Threat Mitigation

 A large range of threats can be mitigated by protecting the contents